maxiaoxuan133-tech/FTEC5660/homeworks/homework1/README.md

   - Payment method
   - Merchant address
 -  User-friendly Gradio web interface with conversational interaction
--  **English Interface**: All text and queries are in English; receipts can be in any language
+-  **English Interface**: All text and queries are in English; receipts can be in both English and Chinese, but if a Chinese Windows system is used, there will be few Chinese words on the interface.
+It's a gradio system problem, considering the understandability of the files the problem is ignored.

 ## Installation